Linuxfabrik/monitoring-plugins/README.md

 Q: **Icinga does not seem to pass the environment variable `http_proxy` to the plugins.
 What am i doing wrong?**

-This has nothing to do with the Linuxfabrik monitoring plugins, but the Icinga configuration needs to be adjusted here - you need to do some additional configuration to make custom environment variables generally available.
+This has nothing to do with the Linuxfabrik monitoring plugins - the Icinga configuration needs to be adjusted here.
+You need to do some additional configuration to make custom environment variables generally available.
 According to [this Icinga community post](https://community.icinga.com/t/environments-for-all-check-commands/9092) you need to set them in `/etc/icinga2/icinga2.conf`:

 ```
 template CheckCommand default {